Skiing Ability: (Level)

 Includes:

-Wilderness Permit Reservation fees, group gear including tents, stove, cook kit, fuel, guide's auxillary & emergency gear and transportation expense.
+Wilderness Permit Reservation fees, group gear including tents, stove, cook kit, fuel, guide's auxiliary & emergency gear and guide's transportation expense.

 Does not include: